imanghafoori1/laravel-widgetize/README.md

 >If you do not want to put your _present_ method on your widget class, you can set `protected $presenter = App\Some\Class\MyPresenter::class` and put your `public present` method on a dedicated class.The data retured from your controller is first piped to your presenter and then to your view.(So if you specify a presenter your view file gets its data from the presenter and not the controller.)

+- _protected $cacheLifeTime_

+>If you want to override the global cache life time (which is set in your .env file) for a specific widget, you can set $cacheLifeTime on your widget class.

 - _protected $cacheTags_

 >If you want you can set `protected $cacheTags = ['tag1','tag2']` to easily target them for cache expiration.(Note that  _database_ and _file_ cache driver do not support cache tags.)